-The two companies faced a deadline that came and went at 2 a.m.
+The deadline came and went at 2 a.m.
 EST Saturday without a resolution.
-The stations were still unavailable Saturday afternoon.

-Dish Network Corp. said Lin pulled its channels down at midnight, "holding viewers in 17 markets ... hostage" to coerce Dish to submit to Lin's demands for higher rates and that it refused to negotiate during the final hours.
+Dish Network Corp.'s Dave Shull, senior vice president of programming, said in a statement afterward that Lin pulled its channels down at midnight, "holding viewers in 17 markets ... hostage" as a way to coerce Dish to submit to Lin's demands.
+He said Lin did not try to reach an agreement in the final hours.

-Neither side has said how many subscribers are affected.
-Lin stations are affiliates of CBS, Fox, NBC, ABC and the CW in 17 cities including Indianapolis; Providence, R.I.; and Buffalo, N.Y.
+Neither side has said how many subscribers would be affected.
+Lin stations are affiliates of CBS, Fox, NBC, ABC and the CW in 17 cities including Indianapolis, Providence, R.I., and Buffalo, N.Y.

 Lin is based in Providence.
 Dish Network Corp. is headquartered in Englewood, Colo.